 As with any built-in grill, pellet cookers need to be mounted into a solid, fire-proof enclosure.
-They require electricity so that enclosure must be wired for power and have all the the standard electrical safety concerns for outdoor installation considered.
-Since they do not require gas, this is a way of avoiding extra plumbing when building an outdoor kitchen.
+They require electricity so that enclosure must be wired for power.
+This means dealing with all the standard electrical safety concerns for outdoor installation.
+Since they do not require gas, however.
+This is a way of avoiding extra plumbing when building an outdoor kitchen.

 It is worth noting that pellet grills are more expensive to operate than gas grills.
 Wood pellets can be expensive, though, with the growing popularity of this style of cooking, they have become easier to find.
 Natural gas, which is the fuel of choice for built-in gas grills is relatively cheap, in fact, it is the cheapest fuel for outdoor cooking.
 Gas, of course, doesn't provide flavor, however, wood pellets do.